Click here for the most current site NEWS.

 your birthday dinner.
 Information: www.benihana.com.

-CATALINA EXPRESS - Catalina Express is celebrating their 30th anniversary by giving anyone a free pass to anyone who wants to go to Catalina Island on their
+CATALINA EXPRESS - Catalina Express is celebrating by giving a free pass to anyone who wants to go to Catalina Island on their

 DEL TACO - Get two free chicken soft tacos now plus a birthday treat for joining the Del Taco Raving Fan eClub.
 Information:

-HOOTERS - Join Hooters Hoot Club, get special e-mail offers and a free entree (up to $7.99 value) on your birthday.
+HOOTERS - Join Hooters e-mail/Hoot Club and receive a free entree (up to $9.99) on your birthday.
 Information:

 RED ROBIN RESTAURANTS - Free burger on your birthday.
 Stop in any Red Robin and pick up a Red Royalty card, then register the card online.
 Information:

-SAN MANUEL CASINO, SAN BERNARDINO - San Manuel celebrates its 25th Anniversary this year with a birthday treat for all on their birthdays.
+SAN MANUEL CASINO, SAN BERNARDINO - San Manuel is celebrating with a birthday treat for all on their birthdays.
 Sign up for San Manuel's Club Serrano (no fee, can

 be done online).
-Members will receive free slot play, a food coupon, 25th birthday cap and a piece of birthday cake when they come in on their birthday.
-If you can't make it in on your birthday but come in during your birthday month, members will
+Members will receive free slot play and a food coupon when they come in on their birthday.
+Information: www.sanmanuel.com.

 TGI FRIDAYS - Free dessert or appetizer now plus free line pass; free birthday treat when you join TGI Friday's "Give Me More Stripes."